ydv2027/Election-Results-2024-Dashboard/README.md

 Key Features:
 SQL Queries: A set of advanced SQL queries to analyze election results, such as vote margins, top candidates, voter turnout, and more.
 Power BI Dashboard: An interactive dashboard that visualizes the election results with various charts, including clustered bar charts, pie charts, and line charts.

+Kindly go through it and make your own.